rharter/dough.js/README.md

       + resources

 The root directory is named after the plugin is contains for ease of identification.
 The `jars` directory contains any required jar files, and the `resources` directory is for the Javascript files that the plugin will access.

+## public

+This is where all static resources are served from.
+Static resources, like client side javascript, css, images, and static html files, take precedence over any other resources.
+So if you have a file named `index.html` in the root of the public directory, it will be served regardless of other routes.

 # License